Skip to content

 45. Time-bound plan for achieving 100% RSPO certification of all palm product processing facilities within 5 years?

-2021 - The company has already achieved 100% RSPO-certification of all palm product processing facilities.
+2021 - The company has already achieved 100% RSPO certification for all palm product processing facilities in 2021.

 • P